About

 Butterscotch mousse that is light, creamy, and incredibly delicious, while being not too sweet.
 This is one of my favorite no bake desserts, because it’s so simple to make.

-This easy butterscotch mousse is a guaranteed crowd pleaser!
+Just like my classic chocolate mousse, this easy butterscotch mousse is a guaranteed crowd favorite!

 Butterscotch mousse served with whipped cream and butterscotch sauce

 I am a sucker for anything butterscotch flavored.
-Like these marshmallows, ice cream, more ice cream, or just butterscotch sauce by the spoonful!
+Like these butterscotch marshmallows, butterscotch ice cream, butterscotch cookie dough ice cream, butterscotch apple pie, or just butterscotch sauce by the spoonful!
 And this butterscotch mousse is pure decadence in a glass jar..

 • It’s luscious and creamy,